-Nothing ever tasted so good.
+Nothing has ever tasted so good.

 I consider myself an unofficial expert on pancakes—a status I claim for no other reason than I have eaten a lot of them, and at all times of the day.

 Try these.
-You will love them, I promise.
+You’ll love them, I promise.

 The Strawberry Jam couldn’t be easier, and makes the corn flavor in these cakes seem extra special.